tastecz/analytics-snippets/README.md

 ```

 ## User data
-This functionality returns user data from a form inputs of the website.
+This functionality returns user data of a form inputs of the website.
 It works with the predefined arguments input from a GTM template that is an array and consists of another arrays.
-Each *subarray* had two values – name of the variable extracting from the input and a CSS selector.
+Each *subarray* has two values – name of the variable tobe extract from the input and a simplified CSS selector of the input.
 It can look like this:
 ```
 [['email', 'name="email"'], ['postal_code', 'name="zip"']]
 ```